-- 2.1.1 These arrangements apply to all local authority-maintained community primary schools. - 2.1.2 There are 292 local authority-maintained community primary schools.
+- 2.1 Introductions and general principles - 2.1.1 These arrangements apply to all local authority-maintained community primary schools. - 2.1.2 There are 292 local authority-maintained community primary schools.
 Below is the list of community primary schools and their published admission numbers (PAN).